harrisbrionnat/configure-ad/README.md

 4. Set the Domain Controller's NIC's Private IP address to static.
 Go to the Virtual Machines tab, click on active-directory-dc, <b>Networking</b> --> <b>Network Settings</b>.
 Click on the virtual NIC in the upper middle of the screen.
 Click <b>ip-config1</b>.
 Change to private ip setting from dynamic to static
   <br>
   <br>
 5. For testing purposes, we will disable to Windows Firewall on active-directory-dc.
-Once logged into the vm.
-Go to the Windows Firewall by right clicking the start menu and clicking <b>Run</b>.
+Once logged into the vm, go to the Windows Firewall by right clicking the start menu and clicking <b>Run</b>.
 Type wf.msc.
 Click <b>Windows Defender Firewall Properties</b>.
 Turn the firewall state to 'off' for the Domain, Private, and Public Profile tabs.
 </p>

 <br />